 NIFA First Home Program

 First-time homebuyers who don’t need down payment assistance — just an affordable mortgage — could also look into NIFA’s First Home Program, which applies to a conventional, FHA or USDA loan.
 The rates through this program tend to be lower than the rates of an HBA loan, but the eligibility requirements are the same.

 If you’re not a first-time buyer but purchasing a home in a target area, you can take advantage of the First Home Targeted program, which is similar to the First Home loan but has more flexible income and purchase price limits.

 NIFA Military Home Program

-Active-duty military and qualified veterans — first-time homebuyer or not — can also take advantage of a low-rate mortgage through NIFA’s Military Home Program, with low or no down payment.
+Active-duty military and qualified veterans — first-time homebuyers or not — can also take advantage of a low-rate mortgage through NIFA’s Military Home Program, with low or no down payment.
 The program applies to VA loans, but can also work in conjunction with an FHA or USDA loan if you’re not eligible for a VA mortgage.

 Nebraska down payment assistance

-If you qualify for an HBA first mortgage through NIFA, you’ll also be eligible for down payment assistance, which comes in the form of a second loan of up to $5,000.
+If you qualify for an HBA first mortgage through NIFA, you’ll also be eligible for down payment assistance, which comes in the form of a grant of up to $5,000.
 The grant doesn’t need to be paid back, and can be applied to your down payment or closing costs.
 Note: The supply is limited.
 As of Jan.
 31, 2024, there were only 34 grants left.